Best Weightlifting Shoes In 2022

 Designed with a Imeva Midsole and a 4.5 mm drop

 Complete with multi-surface outer sole for your security and stability

 - Weight3 pounds

 The ultimate in both flexibility, comfort and also support.
 These provide a precision like fit to ensure minimal movement inside the shoe so that your form is not compromised just at that all important moment.
-They’re light weight and also feature a breathable mesh lining for your additional on-board comfort.
+They’re lightweight and also feature a breathable mesh lining for your additional onboard comfort.
 Inov-8 as a company are passionate about pushing the boundaries in order to deliver truly flexible but fully functional footwear.
 A fabulous choice whether you work out recreationally or equally are a high-performance athlete.
 Be sure to also check our guide to the best soccer cleats.